Please note: At your instructor's discretion,

 a very small sample or looking at a variable where you

-chi-square test may not return a statistically
+categories, a chi-square test may not return a

-whether response categories should be combined (e.g., it
+carefully about whether response categories should be

 If you want to be a